Evaporator Coil Replacement Cost Range

 Installation Cost and Time

-Most evaporator coil replacement estimates will be based on a flat rate.
-If the coil is covered by the manufacturer or your home warranty, the manufacturer or warranty company will pay the cost of the coil itself, but you will still responsible for the labor costs for the contractor.
+Most evaporator coil replacement cost estimates will be based on a flat rate versus hourly.
+If the coil is covered by the manufacturer or your home warranty, the manufacturer or warranty company will pay the cost of an evaporator coil itself, but you will still responsible for the installation labor costs for the contractor.
 In these cases, the contractor may charge hourly, versus flat rate.

 - $80 – $110 per-hour | Lead Mechanical Installer